Paper apologizes for endorsing congressman backing overturn

 “We had no idea, had no way of knowing at the time, that Waltz was not committed to democracy,” the paper wrote Friday.
 Nine other Florida representatives also signed on to the lawsuit.

-The lawsuit claims Georgia, Pennsylvania, Michigan and Wisconsin’s voting laws created “unconstitutional irregularities” that have “cast doubt” on the 2020 outcome and “the integrity of the American system of elections.”
+The lawsuit claimed Georgia, Pennsylvania, Michigan and Wisconsin’s voting laws created “unconstitutional irregularities” that have “cast doubt” on the 2020 outcome and “the integrity of the American system of elections.”

 A majority of voters in the four states chose Biden, flipping their results from 2016 and giving him his margin of victory in Monday’s upcoming Electoral College vote.
-Texas wants those results discarded.
+Texas had wanted those results discarded.

-The lawsuit rests on numerous unfounded claims that have been rejected in dozens of lawsuits, including by judges appointed by Trump.
+The lawsuit rested on numerous unfounded claims that had been rejected in dozens of lawsuits, including by judges appointed by Trump.
 Attorney General William Barr told The Associated Press last week there is no evidence of fraud that would have changed the election result.

 It said such questions will be asked in the future, particularly of Republicans.